Do you want to compete in a bodybuilding competition?

 Take your time and plan it out.
 Do not jump at the first show you see because your friends are hyping you up.
-Give yourself time to build a stage ready physique.

 In the same breath do not wait forever to get on stage because you think you are not “ready.”

 You will never be 100 percent ready.
-But you will gain experience and be able to prepare for the next show even better.
+But you will gain experience and be able to prepare for the next bodybuilding competition even better.

 3) Choose the Correct Training and Nutrition Protocol

-When this protocol is used, the trainee always ends up smaller, flatter, weaker, and not as muscular or conditioned than they should have been.
+When this protocol is used, the bodybuilder or figure competitor always ends up smaller, flatter, and weaker.

 But by continuing to lift relatively heavy you will ensure that your muscle loss will be minimal if any at all.

 When you continue to sprint or perform other high-intensity forms of conditioning it allows you to maintain your hard earned muscle.

-The most persistent and flawed dieting advice is the classic low-calorie dieting combined with low carbs.
+The most persistent and flawed dieting advice is the classic ultra low-calorie dieting combined with low to no carbs.

 Eating excessively less and exercising dramatically more is a guaranteed road to Flatsville.

-My nutrition protocol of choice for this task is a daily rotational carb cycle as I believe it is the most effective way to accomplish this task.
+My nutrition protocol of choice for this task is a daily rotational carb/calorie cycle as it is the most effective way to accomplish this task.

 The bottom line here is that you need to pick a training/nutrition plan and stick to it.

-Multiple natural bodybuilders have used The Fit Coast Offense Training System to place top 5 in their respective divisions.
-This list includes myself, NGA competitor Jeff Brockenbrough, and NGA Physique Pro Jazmane Jenkins.
+Multiple natural bodybuilders and figure competitors have used my training system to place top 5 in their respective divisions.

 I’ll holla at you next time,